Linaro/website/_services/system_performance_and_optimization.md

           style: text-dark font-weight-bold my-4
           text: Power Management Tuning Services
       - format: text
-        style: #
+        style: null
         text_content:
-          text: |
+          text: >
-            Linaro has a world class team with a deep understanding of the Arm architecture and Linux power management framework.
-As a result, we have experience in the following areas:
+            Linaro has a world class team with a deep understanding of the Arm architecture

+            and Linux power management framework.
+As a result, we have experience in the

+            following areas:
       - format: text
-        style: #
+        style: null
         text_content:
-          text: |
+          text: >
             * Hands on experience tuning the Energy Aware Scheduler in the Linux kernel for several SoCs

             * Experience maintaining long term EAS branches in the Linaro Stable Kernel (LSK) for use by Linaro members

             * A strong working relationship with upstream kernel developers; our team is recognized for its world class work

             * Deep understanding of whole system power state management technologies like PSCI

             * Dynamic Voltage and Frequency Scaling (DVFS), Energy Aware Scheduling (EAS)

             * Power management skills in a variety of commercial niches (mobile, set top box, embedded devices)
       - format: text
         style: larger_type
         text_content:
-          text: |
+          text: >
-            Contact Linaro Developer Services today for help on toolchain optimization, application performance and porting or power management tuning services!
+            Contact Linaro Developer Services today for help on toolchain optimization,

+            application performance and porting or power management tuning services!
   - row: container_row
     style: text-center dotted-border-bottom